Faces of Frankston

 We are delighted to bring you The Faces of Frankston: photographs and stories of many of the people you may pass on the street every day.

-Scroll down to meet a collection of friendly faces, or visit the Business as Usual page to get to know many of our city’s local traders and to download a 'Rediscover Frankston' booklet.
+Or please visit the Business as Usual page to get to know many of our city’s local traders and to download a 'Rediscover Frankston' booklet.

 John, former Frankston High School Teacher